 - Unlined copy machine paper;

-- Writing pads with a backing (including but not limited to products commonly known as “tablets,” “note pads,” “legal pads,” and “quadrille pads”), provided that they do not have a front cover (whether permanent or removable).
+- Writing pads with a backing (including but not limited to products commonly known as “tablets,” “note pads,” “legal pads,” and “quadrille Start Printed Page 76148pads”), provided that they do not have a front cover (whether permanent or removable).
 This exclusion does not apply to such writing pads if they consist of hole-punched or drilled filler paper;

 - Three-ring or multiple-ring binders, or notebook organizers incorporating such a ring binder provided that they do not include subject paper;